SirLich/sapiens-bone-crafting/README.md

 # Updates

-## 1.0.0
+## 1.2.0

-The first release of Bone Crafting
+ - Adds x1 new mask decoration

 ## 1.1.0

  - Fixes a crash when previewing storage areas, or creating routes
  - Adds x2 new mask decorations

+## 1.0.0

+The first release of Bone Crafting